 Going well today.
 I am trying to hold it down to 1000 words a day for a while.
 I have always the tendency to hurry and I don’t want to this time.
 I want this book to be a very slow one.
 I must not let this book run away from me.

 Steinbeck said he wrote the letters to “get his mental arm in shape to pitch a good game,” but it was more than that.
 Steinbeck was a man of extraordinary sensitivity who had to write from the correct emotion.
 Writing to a friend—being that open, vulnerable, generous person—allowed him to cradle his insecurities in a glow of positivity.

 At four o’clock you are going to write, come what may, and you are going to continue until the quarter-hour sounds.
 When you have made up your mind to that you are free to do whatever you like to do or must do.

-Empathetic advice from creative writing teacher Dorothea Brande in her classic 1934 book Becoming a Writer a book that teaches genius through discipline and argues if we cannot sit still and write, maybe writing isn’t our calling.
-Brande fell out of favor after World War II but has been thankfully reprinted in the last twenty years.
-5
+This empathetic advice from creative writing teacher Dorothea Brande in her classic 1934 book Becoming a Writer a book that teaches genius through discipline and argues if we cannot sit still and write, maybe writing isn’t our calling.2

 At the intersection of passivity, power, containment, and encouragement sit discipline and creativity.
-From this beautiful medley of inputs, however you mix them, comes our most original thoughts and our greatest achievements.
-(And less great thoughts and mediocre achievements, but they still add up to something.)
+From this beautiful medley, however mixed, comes our most original thoughts and our greatest achievements.
+(And less great thoughts and mediocre achievements, but they still amount to something.)